-Start by sanding the rough edges, the corners on my 1×2’s were surprisingly very sharp, too sharp for children.
+Start by sanding any rough edges on the wood.
+The corners on my 1×2’s were surprisingly very sharp, too sharp for children.

 Paint the dowel and 1×2’s, if desired.
 I left mine raw.

-Now, cut your ribbon into 1 yard increments and put some Fray Check on each of the ends to keep the ribbon from fraying over time.
+Now, cut your ribbon, string, rope or cording into 1 yard increments and either burn the ends (works well with string, cording or rope) or put some Fray Check on each of the ends if you use ribbon to keep them from fraying over time.

 Now, add the ties to the tent, I didn’t measure I just tried to make them even.
 If I do this again, I will make the bottom ties lower, it would help make the bottom edges of the tent straighter.